paulrobertlloyd/paulrobertlloyd-v4/src/articles/2019/01/weeknotes_2.md

 * ### [The Glorious Weirdness of Marie Kondo’s Netflix show][14]

-  I’d seen enough mentions of <cite>Tidying Up</cite> to watch the first two episodes.
+  I’d seen enough mentions of ""Tidying Up"" to watch the first two episodes.
 Not sure I need to see any more, but I thoroughly enjoyed Chris’ thoughts on the show:

   > We don’t get a single shot of Kondo away from punters, not once during the whole run.
 They’ve wholly abandoned the usual obligatory “driving to where the punters are and talking about how excited you are to work with them” sequence.
 Just ditched it, so she won’t have to express any interest.
 Such gorgeous, overwhelming disconnect between Kondo’s detached, spiritual, already supremely ‘settled in fame’ persona and the bogshed structure of a low rent daytime show is amazing.
-I hate <cite>Tidying Up</cite> as I love Kondo and I love <cite>Tidying Up</cite> as I despise her.
+I hate ""Tidying Up"" as I love Kondo and I love ""Tidying Up"" as I despise her.

 * ### [Adam Curtis and Vice director Adam McKay on how Dick Cheney masterminded a rightwing revolution][15]

-  I’m looking forward to seeing <cite>Vice</cite> when it hits cinemas, so read this conversation with interest.
+  I’m looking forward to seeing ""Vice"" when it hits cinemas, so read this conversation with interest.
 McKay mentions that audiences seem more able to understand big narrative leaps in films than they did five years ago.
 Curtis reckons this is because we spend more time online where we make similar jumps all the time.

   In a related conversation, a heating engineer told me his customers increasingly expect him to provide a next-day service — even for something as complicated as diagnosing and fixing a boiler fault — and puts this down to their experience with next-day services like Amazon Prime.
 Which got me to thinking about all the other ways our behaviour might be changing having spent more of our life online.